santina-appalo/Simple-Leap-Year-Calculator/README.md

 ## 🙏 Acknowledgments

 - Thanks to the React team for the amazing framework
-- Inspired by the need for educational programming tools
 - Built with accessibility and user experience in mind

 ## 📧 Contact

-Your Name - [@yourtwitter](https://twitter.com/yourtwitter) - your.email@example.com
+Your Name - A M Santina Appalo

 Project Link: [https://github.com/yourusername/leap-year-checker](https://github.com/yourusername/leap-year-checker)